 Trinity Bible College and Graduate School encourages faithful class attendance with allowances provided for necessary absences.
 There are no excused or unexcused absences-only total absences.
 If there is an absence for medical, family, or TBC & GS related activities, it will still be counted toward your total absences.

-Total absences may not exceed the allowable number of absences established in the table below.
+Total absences may not exceed 30% of the total number of college-scheduled classes.